GoogleChrome/web.dev/src/site/content/en/blog/read-files/index.md

 ### What about directories? {: #directories }

-Unfortunately, today there isn't a good way to get access to a directory.
+Unfortunately, today there isn't a good way to access a directory.

 The [`webkitdirectory`][mdn-webkitdirectory] attribute on the `<input type="file">` element allows the user to choose a directory or directories.
-It is supported in some Chromium-based browsers, and possibly desktop Safari, but has [conflicting][caniuse-webkitdirectory] reports of browser compatibility.
+It's [supported in most major browsers][caniuse-webkitdirectory] except for Firefox for Android.

 {% Aside %}
-  Check if the [`window.showDirectoryPicker()`](/file-system-access/#opening-a-directory-and-enumerating-its-contents) method is a viable alternative for your use case, since it also gives you a directory handle so you can possibly write back to the directory, apart from reading.
+  Check if the [`window.showDirectoryPicker()`](/file-system-access/#opening-a-directory-and-enumerating-its-contents) method is a viable alternative for your use case, since it also gives you a directory handle so you can possibly write back to the directory, in addition to reading.
   This method can be [polyfilled](https://github.com/GoogleChromeLabs/browser-fs-access#opening-directories).
 {% endAside %}

 If drag-and-drop is enabled, a user may try to drag a directory into the drop zone.
-When the drop event is fired, it will include a `File` object for the directory, but will be unable to access any of the files within the directory.
+When the drop event is fired, it will include a `File` object for the directory, but does not provide access any of the files within the directory.

 ## Read file metadata {: #read-metadata }

-The [`File`][mdn-file] object contains a number of metadata properties about the file.
+The [`File`][mdn-file] object contains metadata about the file.
 Most browsers provide the file name, the size of the file, and the MIME type, though depending on the platform, different browsers may provide different, or additional information.